OrangeSpyderMan/inkplate10-weather-cal/README.md

-It provides a `whiptail` TUI with default and advanced setup modes, pulls a published GHCR image, prompts for Proxmox image/root/config/data storage, and offers static IPv4 addressing in advanced setup while retaining DHCP as the default.
+It provides a `whiptail` TUI with default and advanced setup modes, pulls a published GHCR image, prompts for Proxmox image/root/config/data storage, and offers static IPv4 and IPv6 addressing in advanced setup while retaining IPv4 DHCP as the default.
+PVE manages the configured static addresses, gateways, and resolver settings for the application container.
 It keeps secrets in a protected read-only config volume and only reports success after the new container's readiness endpoint responds and its process identity and config protection pass runtime checks.
 Run the same flow remotely over SSH by opening a root shell on the PVE host and running the one-liner there.

 The URL selects the complete standalone installer and `--tag` selects only the OCI image.
 Test the `next` installer with the `next` image using: